Supporting Your Move to the Dynamics 365 Unified Interface

 - Unified Interface Playbook

-- Announcing timeline to move to the Unified Interface
+- Get Set for Automated Transitions to the Unified Interface

 - Important deprecations coming in Dynamics 365